ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-add-first-hand-purchase-using-toolkit.md

 Click on `Send 1 Action`, review the details, and confirm your transaction.

 You can now navigate to [Factory explorer](https://toolkit.ultra.io/uniqFactory), enter your Factory ID.
-After scrolling down you will see that the option was deleted.
-In this example we delete the purchase option with index 1.
+After scrolling down, you will see that the option has been deleted.
+In this example we have deleted the purchase option with index 1.

 ![](./images/first-hand-purchase-delete-result.png)